dascritch/cpu-audio/README.md

 It could have been done via polyfills or frameworks, but I wanted a plain standard, vanilla javascript, easy to install and configure.

-WebComponents will work mainly on :
+WebComponents will work on :

-* Google Chrome
+* Chrome
 * Firefox
 * Safari
-* Safari iOS
 * Edge (version > 80)